fkyeeb/H2O/tutorials/tutorial.md

 Note that `ERIC_ASTRAL_in_unpruned.tre` is from [`map_dupl` input section](#21-input).

 We also recommend:
-- flag `-v` for more verbose results if you would like to see if there is a dominant conflicting topology
+- flag `-v` for more verbose results if you would like to see which ortholog tree supports which conflicting topology
 - flag `-scut` for support cutoff if you do not want to consider relationships with lower support
 - flag `-w` if you have a big ortholog tree dataset.
 It is a way to parallelize the analyses, and the number of workers can be bigger than the number of threads.
 "The optimum number?
 You should experiment." quote Dr. Stephen Smith.
 - flag `-rng` if it is still very slow with `-w` flagged. `-rng` allows you to do more "parallelization" by hand.
 You can split your ortholog tree set into several `bp` runs, and the run time will be significantly reduced.
-Then, concatenate the results from multiple `bp` runs. `h2o bp2pie` does not support summarizing multiple `bp` output for now, but can be implemented in the future.
+Then, concatenate the results from multiple `bp` runs. `h2o bp2pie` supports summarizing multiple `bp` output produced by `-rng`.

 ## 5.2 How to run